bags2on/web-client/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with React

-## Usage
+# Usage

+### Make sure that all backend services has been started!

 ```bash
 npm run start // it will be start on 3000 port